dexie-bot/viem/site/pages/account-abstraction/accounts/smart/signUserOperation.md

 - **Type:** `bigint`

-The amount of gas to allocate the main execution call.
+The amount of gas to allocate to the main execution call.

 ```ts twoslash
 import { toCoinbaseSmartAccount } from 'viem/account-abstraction'